Have you seen your website lately? It’s f*ckin’ awful!

 The only thing worse than a shitty looking website is a badly written one.
 I will never understand why people pay top dollar to have a flashy website only to write the copy themselves

-- Less Is More – Not many like to read huge chunks of text on a site.
+- Less is more – not many like to read huge chunks of text on a site.
 Break it up with bullet points or separators.
 Be economic with language and use simple words.
-I know you yearn to show off your Stephen Fry-esque vocabulary but now is not the time Karen.
-Ditch the jargon, you sound like an arsehole.
+I know you yearn to show off your Stephen Fryesque vocabulary but now is not the time Karen.
+Ditch your wordy-ass self, you sound like an arsehole.

 Want to know how I can help with your content?
 Hit the button below: